 Seeking custody of your child is a complicated process that requires the skill of an experienced New York family law attorney .
 Custody refers to the rights of parents to their minor children, including the right to have their minor children live in the same household with them and the right to make all decisions regarding their children's education, health, and overall well-being.
 The first of these is referred to as physical or residential custody, while the second is called legal custody.
 Most custody agreements or family court orders address both rights and determine separately the issues of whether the parents have joint physical custody or whether one parent has primary custody.
 A family court custody order will rarely order joint physical custody.
 One parent will almost always be determined to have primary physical custody, even if the other parent is with the child 49.99% of the time.
 This issue is related to the determination of which parent is the recipient of child support from the other.
 Nevertheless, joint physical custody may be obtained in lieu of a family court order where there is a custody agreement providing for such between the parties.

-Columbia County custody lawyer Heidi Cochrane provides the experience necessary to advise you of the best approach for your needs and the sometimes complicated interaction between custody arrangements and child support.
+Our Columbia and Dutchess County custody lawyers provide the experience necessary to advise you of the best approach for your needs and the sometimes complicated interaction between custody arrangements and child support.
 When one parent is awarded sole legal custody by the family court, the other parent is then bound by law to comply with the parenting rules and decisions of the custodial parent.
 Where parents are awarded joint legal custody by the family court, which is usually the case, they then have equal say in crucial decisions regarding the upbringing, education; and health treatment of the child.

 -summer camps; and